-Possible and relevant routes of entry include:
+Mögliche und relevante Eintragswege sind:

-Mineral oils may transfer or migrate to products packed in packaging materials that contain recycled fibre and/or from packaging with printing inks containing mineral oils.
-Transfer does not necessarily require direct contact between food and the material that contains the migrating mineral oil hydrocarbons such as the recycling material; it can also be gas-borne, which can make it harder to identify the source.

-It has been possible to minimise, to a large extent, contamination caused by printed food packaging by changing to non-mineral oil or low-mineral oil inks [5, 6].

-Potentially, transfer through migration from upstream packaging of food raw materials and semi-finished products is possible during transport and storage.

-Migration into food is temperature-dependent and occurs in general via evaporation, transportation in the gas phase and re-condensation in the food.
-At ambient temperatures, it is the mineral oil hydrocarbons with a chain length of up to C25 that migrate; the migration of MOH with a chain length over C25 requires direct contact [1] or elevated temperatures.
+Transfer through migration from packaging materials that contain recycled fibre and/or from packagings with mineral oil containing printing inks into products packed in these materials.
+The transfer does not necessarily require direct contact between food and the material that contains the migrating mineral oil hydrocarbons such as the recycling material; it can also be gasborne, which makes cause studies and preventive approaches very complex.
+It was possible to minimise, to a large extent, the contamination caused by printed food packagings by changing to non-mineral oil or low mineral oil inks [5, 6].
+Potentially, the introduction through migration from upstream packagings of food raw materials and semi-finished products is possible during transport and storage.
+The migration into food is temperature-dependent and occurs in general via evaporation, transportation in the gas phase and recondensation in the food.
+At ambient temperatures, it is the mineral oil hydrocarbons with a chain length of up to C{25} that migrate; at elevated temperatures, hydrocarbons with longer chains may migrate as well.
+The migration of MOH above C{25} requires direct contact [1].

-Unintentional contaminations are possible along the processing chain.
-The reasons for this are numerous: the general environment may lead to unavoidable contamination of food raw materials with mineral oil hydrocarbons, for example from combustion processes (amongst others, exhaust gases from combustion engines, emissions from the energy supply and industrial plants, wildfires etc.) and through particulate matter from paved roads.
-Alternatively, it is possible that oiled machine parts can be the source of contamination when they come into contact with the raw materials or foods during harvesting or production.
+Unintentional contaminations, which are possible at all levels of the entire processing chain.
+This may for one thing be due to the general environment and therefore inevitable contamination of food raw materials with mineral oil hydrocarbons, for example from combustion processes (amongst others, exhaust gases from combustion engines, emissions from the energy supply and industrial plants, wildfires etc.) and through particulate matter from paved roads.
+Alternatively, it is possible that oiled machine parts are the source of contamination when they come into contact with the raw materials or foods during harvesting or production.

-Moreover, the use of certain approved food additives and processing aids, which are applied in many food processing areas and stages, may be the source of transfer of mineral oil compounds into food.
-These are permissible and often technologically necessary applications.
-In these cases, it is only the MOSH analogues that are transferred because the substances are usually purified products such as approved paraffin-like waxes that are derived from refined mineral oils or white oils [9].
+Moreover, the use of certain approved food additives and processing aids, which are applied in many food processing areas and stages, may be the sources for the transfer of mineral oil compounds into food.
+These are always reliable and often technologically inevitable applications.
+In these cases, often MOSH analogues are transferred or the introduction is limited to the MOSH fraction because the substances are usually purified products such as approved paraffin-like waxes that were derived from refined mineral oils or white oils [9].